bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-08-09-days-of-heaven.md

+---
+layout: post
+title: Days of Heaven
+published: true
+date: 2021-08-09
+readtime: true
+categories: ['MORRICONE']
+tags: [Drama, Period]
+metadata: 'USA 1978, 94 mins<br> Director: Terrence Malick'
+pdf: '2021-08-09-days-of-heaven.pdf'
+---

 Despite being second choice after guitarist Leo Kottke opted to write songs rather than the entire score, Morricone received his first Oscar nomination for Terrence Malick’s elegiac tale of the Texas Panhandle in the mid-1910s.
 In many ways, the rustic themes make this the flipside of a compositional coin with his work on Bernardo Bertolucci’s _1900_ (1976).
-The ghost of Giuseppe Verdi haunts that epic account of Italy’s descent into fascism, but it’s the
-7th movement of Camille Saint-Saëns’s _Carnival of the Animals_, that inspired Morricone’s pastoral theme, ‘Aquarium’.
+The ghost of Giuseppe Verdi haunts that epic account of Italy’s descent into fascism, but it’s the  7th movement of Camille Saint-Saëns’s _Carnival of the Animals_, that inspired Morricone’s pastoral theme, ‘Aquarium’.
 It’s complemented by the equally enchanting string serenade, ‘Harvest’; the deft flute piece, ‘Happiness’; and a love theme that contains echoes of the score that Vincent Ward would reject for _What Dreams May Come_ (1998).

 By contrast, there’s dramatic urgency in ‘The Fire’, which swirls around the locust swarm and the billowing blaze.
 All of which leaves you wondering why Malick kept feeling the need to interfere with the maestro’s process.
 **David Parkinson, bfi.org.uk**